Deltares/CanOpenFEWS/docs/CWRA2024Workshop/CWRA_2024_Instructions.md

 5. Make the most beautiful Dashboard that you can.
-  - On the top of FEWS, select the Dashboard, and create a new one and give it a unique name.
+  - On the top of FEWS, select the Dashboard (see image above) and create a new one and give it a unique name.
   - Then navigate to the Spatial Display, and add any active display with the Dashboard icon (or Alt+Insert)
   - This is a competition!
 Try to add charts, focus on a specific theme (i.e. rain or snow), or just make it beautiful!
   - Once complete, submit your user_settings.ini (in ./CWRA_FEWS/CanOpenFEWS) to davecasson@swftresponse.ca.